umbraco/Umbraco-CMS/src/Umbraco.Web.UI.Client/src/packages/core/validation/README.md

 One benefit of this is that Elements that are removed from screen can still have their validation messages preventing the submission of a dataset.
 As well Tabs and other navigation can use this to be highlighted, so the user can be guide to the location.

-### Path
+### Path aka.
+Data Path

+The Path also named Data Path, A Path pointing to the related data in the model.
-The Path, points to the location of the model that the message is concerning.
+A massage uses this to point to the location in the model that the message is concerned.

 The following models headline can be target with this path: